They have not done so since. I am very happy about that.

 The Mets let reliever Jesse Orosco bat for himself, and he drives in another run, and he gets the last out by striking out Marty Barrett.
 Mets 8, Red Sox 5.
 Orosco hurls his glove high into the Flushing air.

-But, tonight, the Mets will play Game 1 of the 2015 World Series, at Kauffman Stadium in Kansas City, and are still looking for that 3rd World Championship.
+The Mets are still looking for that 3rd World Championship.
 They’ve won just 1 more Pennant and just 1 more World Series game since that night.
-To make matters worse, following that 1 Pennant, they went on to lose to the Yankees in the World Series, 1 of 5 the Yankees have won since 1986.
+To make matters worse, following that 1 Pennant, they went on to lose to the Yankees in the World Series, one of 5 the Yankees have won since 1986.

 What the hell happened?
 Well, when something goes wrong, people like to look for scapegoats.
 Someone frustrated with the Red Sox’ inability to win a World Series since 1918 thought he found a reason: They hadn’t won since they sold Babe Ruth to the Yankees in 1919, and the phrase “The Curse of the Bambino” was born.
 The phrase was popularized by Boston Globe sports columnist Dan Shaughnessy, and became the title of his 1990 book about the history of that franchise.